Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 **resolution**
 Note: the `Render::RenderManager`'s resolution and the `System::Camera`'s resolution are not same.
 The `Render::RenderManager`'s resolution is the real resolution, how the code render the game.
-The `System::Camera`'s resolution is like a coordinate system, which you can use where you want to put the gameobjects.
+The `System::Camera`'s resolution is like a coordinate system, which the developer can use where they want to put the gameobjects.
 ```cpp
 Resolution resolution;
 ```